loehnertj/ascii_designer/docs/manual.rst

 converts the value to float.

 If you use the Tk toolkit, instead of ``ttk.Treeview`` you will get a `tk_treeedit.TreeEdit` instance.
-This is a custom Tk widget providing the edit functionality as well as some more.
+This is a custom Tk widget shipped with Ascii Designer, which provides the edit functionality as well as some more.
 Please refer to its documentation for details.

 The ``add``, ``adchild`` and ``remove`` actions, if permitted, are handled by the binding. `ListBindingTk` has a ``factory`` property which provides new items